Meet the Team

 Erika Montague, Ph.D.

-Jake works as a program manager for Schmidt Marine, helping to research, analyze, and support potential solutions to complex ocean health problems.
+Jake works as a Senior Program Manager for Schmidt Marine, helping to research, analyze, and support potential solutions to complex ocean health problems.
 Born and raised in San Francisco, Jake graduated from University of California, Davis with a B.A. in international relations with an environmental emphasis, and a minor in English.
 He takes point on Schmidt Marine’s fisheries work and enjoys getting extremely blunt feedback from fishermen.

 Jake Hanft